auryr/parcheGame/readme.md

     movePieces(dicePoints,$element);
 }
 ```
-###Challenges
+### Challenges
-####My biggest challenge  was the images.
+#### My biggest challenge  was the images.
 I had a hard time and wasted a lot of time finding images.
 Those that i found were not labeled for reuse, so It was really hard.
 I wasted hours and  hours and hours on it.
 I have to find better resources for that.
 Another thing is setting priorities, most the of the time I was spending to much time in things that werent as important as others.

 ## The Making of Aur-cheesi
 ###Making this game was amazing , the ideas came one after another, and at some point I had so many thing in my head that I was overwhelmed.
 But I will have the time to put those ideas in the game later.

-## Opportunities for Future Growth
+## Opportunities for Future Growth <h2>
 ###From now and on I would set priorities

-##If you had more time to work on your game, what would you do?
+## If you had more time to work on your game, what would you do?
 ###While I Was working on my project I had so many ideas, that couldn't focus on one thing at a time.
 So I decided to make a list of the things that I would do in the refactoring phase to make my game better.
-###Here they are:
+### Here they are:
 * Make the game 3d
 * Use better images and sounds.
 * Be played from remote computers.